Think of the following scenarios:

 Not all removalists are trying to pull a fast one on you.
 Your removalists hire staff and cover the cost of the trucks and consumables such as fuel.
 If the movers have to travel a longer time over a long distance, the business has no choice but to pass on some of the “cost of showing up to job site” to the customers.

 Don’t assume that a local business will always be cheaper.
 Ask your local removalist as many questions as you can.
 For example:

 The more questions you ask, the more prepared you are, in order to make financial decisions.
 You local mover should explain and tell you about all fees involved.
 If your mover avoids or dodges your questions, or repeatedly gives you a vague answer, perhaps you should consider looking for another mover.

 What about the quotes?

-Quotes are just that, Quotes, an estimation.
+Quotes are just that, quotes, an estimation.
 While it is not a guarantee, most reputable movers will supply you with similar quotes.
 In most cases, quotes between different reputable movers will only vary up to about an hour.
-If a certain mover gives you estimated hours that are outrageously lower than other businesses to a point where it’s too good to be true, perhaps its best to rule them out, or do a further background check on them to see if they’re a reputable business.
+If a certain local removalist gives you estimated hours that are outrageously lower than other businesses to a point where it’s too good to be true, perhaps it’s best to rule them out, or do a further background check on them to see if they’re a reputable business.